daftmilk/postal/README.md

-# postal
+# Going postal

+*Going postal* is a workflow for the Mac productivity App *Alfred*.
-Going postal - an Alfred workflow to extract addresses from Contacts.app
+It helps extract addresses from *Apple Contacts.app*.